deanrad/meteor-promise/README.md

 Well, not only can they enhance your Meteor development, they are now forever a part of JavaScript - in the standard called ES6 or ES 2015.

-Basically they allow you to pass around placholders for values which you may have to wait for due to:
+Basically they allow you to pass around placeholders for values which you may have to wait for due to:

   * waiting on the network, like for a `Meteor.promise`